VAMDC/DocJavaTools/TAPValidator/source/devdoc.rst

 TAPValidator developer documentation
 =======================================

-This section describes the TAPValidator structure diagram, modules interaction, packages For further insight into modules operation see the interfaces javadoc and program sources.
+This section describes the TAPValidator structure diagram, interaction of modules, packages.
+For further insight into modules operation see the interfaces javadoc and program sources.